groupdocs/docs.groupdocs.com/content/signature-net/developer-guide/advanced-usage/common/subscribing-for-search-process-events.md

 url: signature/net/subscribing-for-search-process-events
 title: Subscribing for search process events
 weight: 3
-description: This article explains how to subscribe for search electronic signatures events like start, progress and completion with GroupDocs.Signature API.
+description: "This article explains how to subscribe for search electronic signatures events like start, progress and completion with GroupDocs.Signature API."
 keywords:
 productName: GroupDocs.Signature for .NET
 hideChildren: False